FAQ: Asylum Law in Germany

 Since 2003 a considerable number of legal acts have been issued in the European Union which include basic regulations concerning asylum and the protection of refugees in Europe.
 At this, the EU stands especially for solidarity within the community.

-Meanwhile (2017), the common asylum law in the European Union includes five legal instruments:
+Right now the common asylum law in the European Union includes five legal instruments:

 - Reception Conditions Directive